 In order to achieve holistic health, in my view, it requires five steps:

-- Supply your body with an abundance of vital nutrients and water that come from natural, whole plant-based foods.
+- Supply your body with all that it needs from natural, whole plant-based foods.

 - Get plenty of movement and physical activity into your life.